 Prepare for these types of questions by first researching the specific role thoroughly.
-Look at the Inside Buzz reports on TARGETjobs if the company has one and other online resources such as employee videos on the company's website.
+Look at the Insider Reviews on TARGETjobs if the company has one and other online resources such as employee videos on the company's website.
 If possible, use LinkedIn or your network to talk to people in the role.
 Then relate what you know to your own strengths, weaknesses, likes, dislikes and preferred ways of working.

 Other interview questions that’ll test your understanding of management jobs

 A number of employers that hire trainee managers have adopted a strengths-based approach to their recruitment processes.
 Strengths-based interview questions focus on what you are motivated by, what you enjoy and how you would act in the role.
 Some strengths-based questions can be hypothetical, but most of them focus on your personal preferences and behaviours, such as:

 - What stresses you out?